ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_create_docs.md

 ```
 your_project_mono/
-  ├── project_docs/
+  ├── docs/
   │   ├── how_we_do/           # Step-by-step guides and procedures
-  │   ├── why_we_do/           # Reasoning and context behind decisions
-  │   └── wiki_we_do/          # Knowledge base and reference materials
+  │   ├── wiki/                # Knowledge base and reference materials
-  ├── project_flutter/
-  │   └── docs/
+  │   ├── feature_examples/    # Detailed documentation of implemented features
+  │   ├── templates/           # Template files and boilerplates
-  │       ├── how_we_do/       # Flutter implementation guides
+  │   ├── gpt_prompts/         # Instructions and prompts for AI agents
-  │       ├── why_we_do/       # Flutter architectural decisions
+  │   ├── requirements/        # Requirements for a feature, task or bug
-  │       ├── wiki_we_do/      # Flutter reference materials
+  │   ├── tickets/             # Tickets for a feature, task or bug
-  │       └── feature_breakdowns/  # Flutter feature implementations
+  │   └── logs/                # Daily work logs and reflections
-  └── project_firebase/
-      └── docs/
-          ├── how_we_do/       # Cloud function guides
-          ├── why_we_do/       # Firebase architectural decisions
-          ├── wiki_we_do/      # Firebase reference materials
-          └── feature_breakdowns/  # Firebase feature implementations
 ```

 ## ✍️ Common Style Guidelines